 New topic 2016-03-08 22:42:53 description

-At present, average American lifetime costs of health care are thought to be roughly three hundred thousand dollars in year 2000 currency, per individual.
+At present, average American lifetime costs of health care are thought to be roughly three hundred thousand dollars in the year 2000 currency, per individual.
 Females cost more than males, mostly because they live longer.
 Much of the original data was produced by Blue Cross of Michigan and confirmed by two Federal agencies.
-Our goal is to see if it is reasonable to hope: that a "small" subsidy at birth, invested in total stock market index funds over a reasonable projected life expectancy, might (in addition to lifetime healthcare) pay whatever retirement income it is reasonable to expect over anticipated longevity.
+Our goal is to see if it is reasonable to hope: that a "small" subsidy at birth, invested in total stock market index funds over a reasonably projected life expectancy, might (in addition to lifetime healthcare) pay whatever retirement income it is reasonable to expect over anticipated longevity.
 The tricky part is that good health leads to less health cost, but it also leads to higher (longer) retirement costs.
 This last age differential seems to be most pronounced toward the end of life.
 The age differential is almost enough to count on, but not quite.

 Our Answer: It turns out in theory, confirmed by historical experience from the stock market, that a total subsidy of $400 at birth will just barely scrape by at 6.5%.
 But the transition would be such a close thing, Congress might have to increase contribution limits to impart more safety.
 We assume the law as presently written, using a "term insurance" approach with technical amendment.
-Transition would no longer be a serious issue, using a "whole life" approach, but its duration becomes so extended it might be politically unfeasible.
+The transition would no longer be a serious issue, using a "whole life" approach, but its duration becomes so extended it might be politically unfeasible.
 We end up recommending: an extension of the contribution limits, then starting with the safer "term insurance" approach first.
-A few years to study emerging outcomes of the term approach should lead to a safer whole-life projection, since assumptions would become less fuzzy.
+A few years to study emerging outcomes of the term approach should lead to a safer whole-life projection since assumptions would become less fuzzy.
 No one seriously questions "pay as you go" is more expensive.
 What's difficult to arrange is a transition from the more expensive to the cheaper system.

 Specifically, the politically tolerable subsidy was selected to be $400, the average future life expectancy was projected to be 90, and the modal retirement age was chosen as 65.
 Since both theoretical projections and backward analysis of a century of Standard and Poor 500 data do confirm it is practical to expect success with this approach, a practical way to achieve it could then be offered in the present Health Savings Account, using American total stock market index funds as an investment.
-The biggest problem encountered would be transition from present healthcare finance to the proposed one.
+The biggest problem encountered would be the transition from present healthcare finance to the proposed one.
 A crisis might precipitate action, while a cure for cancer might make it unnecessary.
 The fallback position is if HSA proves not to cover all of healthcare and retirement for everyone, at least it would provide a large part of it.
 In that sense, it appears superior to present systems.

 That is, we recognize the superiority of a "whole-life" approach, rather than the present proposal, which is based on "one-year term" coverage.
 However, the time periods are so long it seems unwise to commit such huge sums to untested theories for nearly a century.
 We feel a purely political decision would come to the same general conclusion, even though the application of many minds could undoubtedly improve on this approach.
 Nevertheless, we explore whole-life approaches in the hope of adding them piece-meal to a term approach, which is less comprehensive but safer to try.

 Anyway, healthcare is expensive, has a fair amount of waste, and certainly costs more than it used to.
 No one would write a check based on such a summary, but the goal of the question is more modest.
-Whole-life insurance is ackowledged to be appreciably cheaper than term life insurance.
-So, after a few chapters on other details, we examine how much cheaper lifetime health coverage might be than year-by-year ("term") funding .
+Whole-life insurance is acknowledged to be appreciably cheaper than term life insurance.
+So, after a few chapters on other details, we examine how much cheaper lifetime health coverage might be than year-by-year ("term") funding.
 Admittedly, it would introduce intermediary costs.
 To roll all the complexities into one monthly premium for life would indeed introduce great efficiency.
-It must be remembered the savings account approach captures the largest component of growth, the flexibility to begin saving at any age, and the accommodation of any variations to duration at the other end where income is more certain.
+It must be remembered the savings account approach captures the largest component of growth, the flexibility to begin saving at any age, and the accommodation of any variations to the duration at the other end where income is more certain.

 If it's vital to recognize how much difference small differences in interest rates matter it's also important for public opinion to be in favor of price stability, remembering 1980.
-(That's when the Federal Reserve found it was necessary to incite a recession deliberately, in order to stop a rampant inflation.)
+(That's when the Federal Reserve found it was necessary to incite a recession deliberately, in order to stop rampant inflation.)
 A third subtle variable of investor growth is the frequency of compounding (see below), which should match the quarterly distribution of dividends, but may not if the investor is unwary.

 Will We At Least Cure the Expensive Diseases?
 Several thousand diseases are currently recognized, and more can be expected to turn up.
 But the National Institutes of Health, largest research-funder in the world, calculates eight or ten diseases currently account for 80% of current costs.
-Remembering NIH also distributes 33 billion dollars a year, it seem possible for one or two of the expensive ones to be picked off by lucky research in the next decade or two.
+Remembering NIH also distributes 33 billion dollars a year, it seems possible for one or two of the expensive ones to be picked off by lucky research in the next decade or two.
 Perhaps it is possible for all ten expensive diseases to be cured in three decades.
 There are at least two main disappointments lurking in such projections, however.